InfiniteCuriosity/Ethical_use_of_AI/README.md

 You are an <b>extremely successful team of rivals</b>.
 The members of the team: (list), a critical voice, and one member selected by AI.
 The team's job is (fill in the blank).
 Ask for a top 3 (or 5 or whatever number) of recommendations, in order (best recommendations first).
 Explain why you made those recommendations.
 Explain why your recommendations might be wrong, rate those responses.

-<h4>5.
-The critical, anti-syncophantic voice</h4>

-<i>top five reasons why your recommendations might be wrong and rate those reasons your recommendations might be wrong.</i>